 - Curriculum: All Challenge Courses are aligned to the Makers Empire Design and Technology Curriculum that helps teachers address Australian Curriculum, Next Generation Science Standards (US), the UK National Curriculum, and other curricula from around the world.

 - Report: Our new challenge reports provide a snapshot of the activities students have completed in a Challenge Course.
 Teachers can assess individual tasks, or the Challenge Course as a whole.
 The new report is presented as a useful snapshot of class progress.
 Reports can also be generated for individual students, making it easy to share student learning with parents, school leaders, and the students themselves.

 - Differentiate: Teachers can easily assign Challenge Courses to their students using the Teacher Dashboard.
 With one simple action from the teacher, students will be able to access the entire Challenge Course when they enter the Challenge Central section of the Makers Empire app.
 To make it easier for teachers to differentiate their instruction, it is also easy to assign different Challenge Courses to individual students.

 New Challenge Courses

 We are planning to add to our Challenge Courses over the coming months.
-Watch this space for updates about new Challenge Courses we have planned.
+So browse the full list of current Challenge Courses.
 If you have any great ideas for Challenge Courses, we would love to hear from you.
 We want to make these courses as useful as possible for teachers so your ideas are important to us.